openstack/charm-vault/src/README.md

 * `resume`
 * `upload-signed-csr`

-To display action descriptions run `juju actions vault`.
+To display action descriptions run `juju actions --schema vault`.
 If the charm is not deployed then see file `actions.yaml`.

 ## High availability